 Supplier diversity is the proactive business process of sourcing products and services from previously under-used suppliers.
 This process helps to sustainably and progressively transform a corporation`s supply chain to reflect the demographics of the society in which it operates.

-No company arrives at the top alone, rather, each company relies on a network of business relationships in order to succeed.
+Each company relies on a network of business relationships in order to succeed.
 A lack of flexibility can place a company’s supply chain at risk for poor health and poor performance.
 Small businesses are more flexible than large businesses thus a healthy supply chain needs to include and develop small businesses entities that help it react to changing market conditions.

 In an international context, Supplier Diversity is a business processes that aims to use previously under-used minority-owned vendors as suppliers.
 South Africa is the most recent addition of six Global Link Partners modelled after the US-based National Minority Supplier Development Council (NMSDC) established in 1972.
 The initiative links counterpart organizations in Australia, Canada, China, the UK and the US - countries with a history of economic marginalization of significant segments of their citizens and indigenous peoples.
 These councils are affiliated in a Global Link partnership to share the best practice knowledge, experiences and methodologies for creating opportunities for corporate members and certified suppliers to engage in a local to global network, providing linkages between historically excluded businesses and corporate buyers.